Introduction

 Two Portal Versions for Different Workflows

-Microsoft Foundry offers two portals:
+Microsoft AI Foundry offers two portals:

-Microsoft Foundry (Classic): Best for teams working with multiple resource types—Azure OpenAI services, Foundry resources, hub-based projects, and Foundry projects in one unified view.
+Microsoft AI Foundry (Classic): Best for teams working with multiple resource types—Azure OpenAI services, Foundry resources, hub-based projects, and Foundry projects in one unified view.
 This is where teams managing complex enterprise environments live.

-Microsoft Foundry (New): Simplified interface focused on Foundry projects only.
+Microsoft AI Foundry (New): Simplified interface focused on Foundry projects only.
 For teams building multi-agent applications without managing other Azure resources, this streamlined experience removes unnecessary complexity.

 You switch between them with a toggle in the portal banner, depending on your current task.